abhinavrau/cloud-grocy/README.md

 ## Links

 - grocy (ERP for your fridge) : https://grocy.info
-- Projects that this project relies on:
+- Projects that helped and inspire this project:
   - nginx-certbot: https://github.com/wmnnd/nginx-certbot
   - grocy-docker: https://github.com/grocy/grocy-docker
   - install-docker.sh gist: https://gist.github.com/EvgenyOrekhov/1ed8a4466efd0a59d73a11d753c0167b

 - Repository: https://github.com/abhinavrau/cloud-grocy/
 - Issue tracker: https://github.com/abhinavrau/cloud-grocy/issues

   - In case of sensitive bugs like security vulnerabilities, please contact abhinav dot rau @ gmail directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!